-As the New York sports betting market heats up and with three more operators to officially launch in the future, one payments platform announced it is getting into the mix.
+As the Betting Apps NY market heats up and with three more operators to officially launch in the future, one payments platform announced it is getting into the mix.

 Paysafe announced Wednesday its expansion into New York.
 Paysafe, which was founded in 1996 and has a headquarters in London, touts its company as a leading specialized payments platform.

 The company is now processing account online deposits and payouts for New York bettors and is already powering several New York-focused affiliate programs.